narrenorg/narrenschiff/docs/narrenschiff/examples/wordpress.rst

 Verify
 ------

-You can verify that wordpress is deployed by accessing it through your browser to finish the installation:
+You can verify that wordpress is deployed by accessing it through your web browser to finish the installation:

 .. code-block:: sh

   $ minikube service wordpress --url

-Copy and paste the URL to your browser, and you can complete the wordpress intallation.
+Copy and paste the URL to your web browser, and you can complete the wordpress intallation.
 Use ``minikube stop && minikube delete`` to stop and delete the cluster.

 .. _documentation: https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/
 .. _`CC BY 4.0`: https://creativecommons.org/licenses/by/4.0/deed.ast